 Thank you so much.
 In the course of all of these intensive efforts, what lessons did your teams learn that you might share?

 Perhaps the most important lesson of the project was the power of unleashing experienced nurses, pharmacists, respiratory therapists and physicians to freely innovate.
 By carving out protected time to problem-solve, meaningfully engage their patients in new ways and break down barriers, readmission rates sharply declined.

 We believe in sharing our findings so that we all learn.
-We proudly presented our work at COPD8usa, COPD9usa, and both the 2013 and 2105 COPD Foundation Readmission Summits.
+We proudly presented our work at COPD8usa, COPD9usa, and both COPD Foundation Readmission Summits.

-We are just processing the PCRCs’ final data submission and will soon be sharing what we learn.
+As of this posting, we are just processing the PCRCs’ final data submission and will share what we learn.

 We look forward to seeing what’s next!
 What elements of the approaches you described do you think have made you most successful?

 The training and coaching offered to PCRC staff equipped them to support patients in highly effective ways.
 Among the most innovative of our offerings was a COPD Focused Factory.
 Developed by Harvard business professor Wickham Skinner, Focused Factories are special collaborative efforts to support targeted quality improvement.
 Among its most important features was training to help patients with COPD to more effectively use their inhalers in an innovative self-management curriculum.
 This past year, all of the sites were trained in outpatient spirometry and given protocols to begin case finding.
 Both experiences were co-designed with Dr. Brian W. Carlin, Chairman of the National Lung Health Education Program.

 What do you find about working in COPD care most challenging?